 - Campaign change: If a user arrives via one campaign, leaves, and then comes back via a different campaign.

+Here’s a great article by Google that goes into more detail about sessions data.
 As you can see, session data is great for analyzing how people interact with your site but, it does not give you a full view of how people are converting with your brand through your marketing efforts.
-On top of that marketers needs to see the lifetime touchpoints of each conversion.
-Web analytic tools that use session data could have an infinite number of sessions for one consumer, which will skew marketing KPIs and present wasted ad spend.
+Because session data is not unified across a customer journey, it’s difficult for marketers to see the lifetime touchpoints of each conversion.
+Web analytic tools that use session data could have an infinite number of sessions for one consumer, which can skew marketing KPIs.

 What is Marketing Attribution

-We have touched upon this in a previous blog but, here’s a refresher;
+We have talked about the basics of marketing attribution in another blog post but, here’s a refresher;

-We have outlined both Web Analytics tools and Attribution tools.
-The key takeaways are, web analytics tools are session based and great for analyzing web traffic.
-On the flip side, attribution tools focus on lifetime marketing touch-points across all channels in hopes to optimize ad spend for future buys.
+We have outlined both web analytics tools and attribution tools.
+The key takeaways are, web analytics tools are session based and great for analyzing web visitors.
+On the flip side, attribution tools focus on analyzing customers by tracking a lifetime of marketing touchpoints across all channels.
 Both tools are essential to the success of a business and must be used in conjunction with each other.